 Terra Sprague – Second Language Speech Lab management, website development;

 Bernardita Munoz Chereau – data sorting, statistical analyses, results reporting

 Garrett Byrne, David Collett, Merve Demiralp, Matt Kedzierski (now Lecturer in Education, TESOL/Applied Linguistics, University of Bristol) Jane Nebe, Hassan Qutub, Sohaib Sandhu & Helen Tan – data collection/entry

 Sponsorship of Visiting Fellows

 ● Wang Hua, Assistant Professor, Shanxi University, China

 ● Aek Phakiti, Associate Professor in TESOL, University of Sydney, Australia

 ● Anna Piasecki, Senior Lecturer in Linguistics, University of the West of England, UK

-● Ron Thomson, Professor of Applied Linguistics, Brock University, Canada
+● Ron Thomson (recipient of IAS Benjamin Meaker Visiting Professor Award), Professor of Applied Linguistics, Brock University, Canada